UbaidullahAmjad/Tiling-Web-App/README.md

 # Team Size
 6
 # Target Devices
-Website
+- Website
-Tablets
+- Tablets
-Mobiles
+- Mobiles
-Laptops
+- Laptops
-# Process
-So our team started to work on it from scratch as we followed all the standards related to Software Development.
-We have dedicated teams that will ensure that all the phases of the Software Development Life Cycle will follow up to mark and in a standardized way.
-We have dedicated teams for each separate phase which include Requirement Engineers, Software Designers, Developers, and Quality Assurance Engineers who will make sure that each phase of Software and each requirement of Stakeholder will be validated and provide a quality product through our multi-layer Quality Assurance process.
-This ensures on-time and quality deliverables to our clients by meeting and implementing their every business requirement.

 # Modules
 This is a functional eCommerce website that has to manage all the selling of tiling products with the integration of payment methods.
-This system also consists of afully functional admin panel that contains all the content management of the website.
+This system also consists of a fully functional admin panel that contains all the content management of the website.
 Following are the modules of this website:

 ## Admin Module
 This is the main module that will have to manage all the content and management of the website from product management to payment gateways all these functionalities should be managed from the admin side.
 By using this module admin can perform the following activities.